 If you’re a small business owner or manager with questions about your obligations regarding Department of Labor laws, this guide will give you answers.
 From guidelines about job sharing policy to last paycheck laws, here is Part II of my frequently asked questions guide to work hours…

-ESBHR Podcast 19: 6 Tips for Determining a Fair Hiring Salary You’ve interviewed, you’ve checked references, and now you’re ready to select your top candidate.
+You’ve interviewed, you’ve checked references, and now you’re ready to select your top candidate.
 But first, you’ll need to figure out what salary to offer your potential new hire.
-If you’re unsure of how to determine what is the best salary to offer your […]
+If you’re unsure of how to determine what is the best salary to offer your job applicant, or if you’re looking for tips on how to […]

 The U.S. Department of Labor reminds employers and employees that the federal minimum wage will increase to $7.25 on Friday, July 24.
 With this change, employees who are covered by the federal Fair Labor Standards Act (FLSA) will be entitled to pay no less than $7.25 per hour.